Scout24/hiring/wanted-next-generation-software-engineer.md

 Hi There,

-Our company AutoScout24 GmbH (http://www.autoscout24.com/) is searching for a Senior Engineer with relocation to Munich, Germany.
+Our company AutoScout24 GmbH (http://www.autoscout24.com/) is searching for Senior Engineer with relocation to Munich, Germany.

 Short summary of our stack: `Scala`, `JS` (`VanillaJS` - if you know what I mean ;)), `SCSS`, `Play` Framework, `Akka` [Actors, Streams, Http], `Elasticsearch`, `Kafka`, `Apache Spark`, `AWS`, Agile environment, microservices.

 AutoScout24 is Europe's largest online car advertisement portal.
-Since last couple of years our development teams are working on slicing legacy monolith `.Net` application to the microservices using `Scala` and moving all infrastructure into the cloud powered by Amazon Web Services (`AWS`).
-We are also working fully on reimplementing our frontend part with a thought of ”Mobile first”.
+Since last couple of years our development teams are working on slicing legacy monolith `.Net` application to microservices using `Scala` and moving all infrastructure into the cloud powered by Amazon Web Services (`AWS`).
+We are also working on a fully reimplementation of our frontend part with a thought of ”Mobile first”.
 More about our move you can read in our blog:

 http://inside.autoscout24.com/2015/01/04/autoscout24-changes-technology-aws-linux-jvm/

-Nice about AutoScout24 that it is a business who demands changes and use of up-to-date technologies.
-So we as part of IT do not need to beg business for giving us a time for refactoring or stabilisation, it is fully in our competence and business interests to do it.
-But still we should be focused and keep in mind the business value in all what we are doing.
+Nice thing about AutoScout24 is that it is the business who demands changes and use of up-to-date technologies.
+So we as part of
+IT do not need to beg business for giving us time for refactoring or stabilisation, it is fully in our competence and business interests to do so.
+But still we should be focused and keep the business values in mind in all that we are doing.

 In IT we defined solid principles that guide us through our day-to-day business.
-Principles like “you build it, you run it”, “collaboration culture”, “autonomous teams”, “infrastructure as a code” and other, that helps us in our development.
+Principles like “you build it, you run it”, “collaboration culture”, “autonomous teams”, “infrastructure as a code” and others that helps us in our development.
-More about our principles you can find out in our GitHub repository (feel free to open PDF files to have formatted text):
+You can find more about our principles in our GitHub repository (feel free to open PDF files to have formatted text):

 https://github.com/AutoScout24/scout24-it-principles

 Also here is a video (YouTube) of our architect [Christian Deger](https://twitter.com/cdeger) who explains about our principles, culture and why we are doing it [picture ↓ is clickable]:

 [![Highway to heaven - Building microservices in the cloud](http://img.youtube.com/vi/xM8CBgqCEBY/0.jpg)](http://www.youtube.com/watch?v=xM8CBgqCEBY)

 Slides from this presentation (SlideShare)[picture ↓ is clickable]:

 [![Slides: Highway to heaven - Building microservices in the cloud](http://image.slidesharecdn.com/gotonightsberlin2016-160504115537/95/building-microservices-in-the-cloud-goto-nights-berlin-2016-1-638.jpg?cb=1462363122)](http://www.slideshare.net/cdeger/building-microservices-in-the-cloud-goto-nights-berlin-2016)